Contributor Guide to Stock Photography

 Pretty much everyone uses Dropbox for sharing/backup files.
 With dropstock.io you just move your files to specic folder in your Dropbox and they start syncing to your private account.

 dropstock.io takes your pictures from there and makes sure they end up in all your agencies, ready for submission.
-You only upload once – with the reliable, hands-off Dropbox syncing solution.

 No matter how many retries it takes, your pictures will get there eventually.